 The Old Town Walls

 Time to climb the walls!
 There are a few entrances, but the official one where you buy the tickets is back by Large Onofrio’s Fountain.
-One adult ticket costs 150kn, or you can do a package deal and pay 190kn for a day ticket to the walls, the Dominican Monastery and Lovrijenac fort.
+One adult ticket costs 150kn.
+You can also do a package deal and pay 190kn for a day ticket to the walls, the Dominican Monastery and Lovrijenac fort.

 When you first climb up, take a moment to glance down and see a slightly abandoned-looking patch of green grass.
 This is the combat practice yard in season 4, when Cersei asks the Mountain to be her champion in the trial by combat of Tyrion.
 In season 5, Loras Tyrell is practicing his swordsmanship here when he is arrested by Lancel Lannister and the Faith Militant.